nicholaskuo/iosFinalProject/README.md

 # iosFinalProject
-Welcome to MyStle, your very own virtual closet!
+Welcome to MyStyle, your very own virtual closet!

 Course Concept 1 (Persistent Data Storage):
 - We use CoreData to keep track of different clothing items.
 Each ClothingItem entity contains the following attributes: image, type, color, and price.
 We interact with CoreData by adding, deleting, and fetching existing entries.